Mortgage payment calculator

 Use our mortgage payment calculator to understand all costs in your monthly payment

-In addition to principal and interest, the mortgage payment calculator includes these cost considerations:
+In addition to principal and interest, the mortgage payment calculator covers important considerations, including PMI:

 - Hazard insurance–protects you as a homeowner against the costs of damage from fire, vandalism, smoke and other causes.
 It is commonly confused with a homeowner’s insurance policy, so it is important to clarify that it is not a separate policy but part of a homeowner’s policy.